TrueSparrowSystems/UniCache/README.md

-# PLG Works Cache
+# UniCache by PLG Works

 [![Latest version](https://img.shields.io/npm/v/@plgworks/cache.svg?maxAge=3600)][npm]

 [npm]: https://www.npmjs.com/package/@plgworks/cache

-PLG Works Cache is a NPM package that provides a wrapper over caching engines - [Memcached](https://memcached.org/) and [Redis](https://redis.io/docs/).
+UniCache is a NPM package that provides a wrapper over caching engines - [Memcached](https://memcached.org/) and [Redis](https://redis.io/docs/).
 Moreover, it provides in-memory caching functionality (utilizing memory on a machine).
 All these 3 flavours of caching engines are exposed implementing consistent interface and behaviour.

-## Why to use PLG Works Cache?
+## Why to use UniCache?
 Core packages of different caching systems do not have a common interface, i.e. they have the same functionality implemented with different method signatures.
 Moreover, they have differences in implementation behaviour too.
 Thus changing from one cache engine to another becomes difficult as all the usages need to be revisited.
-PLG Works Cache solves the problem by providing common wrapper methods for memcached, redis and in-memory caching engines.
+UniCache solves the problem by providing common wrapper methods for memcached, redis and in-memory caching engines.

-Also, you do not need to worry about breaking changes of the core packages between their major updates as PLG Works Cache will handle them.
+Also, you do not need to worry about breaking changes of the core packages between their major updates as UniCache will handle them.

 ## Prerequisites
 - [Node.js](https://nodejs.org/en/) (>= version 6)